ChandanB/Its-Lit/README.md

 # It's Lit - Flashlight
 ## Utility made fun

-It's Lit is a flashlight app can creates lightshows by connecting with other users.
+It's Lit is a flashlight app that creates lightshows by connecting with other users.
 A major use case is for concerts, where everyone attending can sync their flashlights and create a star like spectacle.
 Also, flashlights are pretty fun.

 ## Installation